Click Here To Schedule A Consultation

 Is hyperhidrosis a disability?

-Hyperhidrosis can be disabling condition that negatively affects one’s social, emotional, and occupational aspects.
-Those struggling with hyperhidrosis may feel social isolation to avoid touching others or fear activities that may cause body odor or damp clothing.
-Hyperhidrosis may even hinder those in professional careers that require frequent hand shaking in fear of having wet hands with palmar hyperhidrosis.
+Hyperhidrosis can be a disabling medical condition that negatively affects one’s overall quality of life, especially in regard to social, emotional, and occupational aspects.
+Those struggling with hyperhidrosis may feel social isolation to avoid touching others or fear activities that may cause body odor or damp clothing, and many report that their hyperhidrosis interferes with the smooth execution of their normal daily activities.
+Hyperhidrosis may even hinder those in professional careers who require frequent handhaking for fear of having wet hands, as occurs in palmar hyperhidrosis.
+Fortunately, there are many non-invasive treatment options available at Dr. Michele Green’s private dermatology office in Manhattan’s Upper East Side neighborhood that can be used to help manage symptoms and reduce excessive sweating.

 Is hyperhidrosis dangerous?

-In general, hyperhidrosis is harmless and not medically dangerous.
-Those experiencing hyperhidrosis can resume daily activities, but the excessive sweating will most likely disrupt daily activities.
-Primary hyperhidrosis can also increase the risk of skin infections because excessive sweat breaks down the skin (maceration) which allows bacteria and viruses to enter the skin more easily.
-Excessive sweating can sometimes be a sign of a more serious medical condition.
+In general, hyperhidrosis is harmless and not medically dangerous, nor is it usually indicative of a more serious underlying medical condition.
+Those experiencing hyperhidrosis can typically engage in all of their daily activities successfully.
+Still, for many, excessive sweating will most likely disrupt daily activities or negatively impact their overall quality of life.
+Primary hyperhidrosis can also increase the risk of skin infections because excessive sweat breaks down the skin (maceration), allowing bacteria and viruses to enter the skin more easily.
+While excessive sweating is characteristic of hyperhidrosis, it can sometimes be a sign of a more serious medical condition.
+If your excessive sweating is sudden, it only presents as intense night sweats or is accompanied by other unrelated symptoms.
 Seek immediate medical attention if the hyperhidrosis is accompanied by chest pain, lightheadedness, or nausea.

 Can hyperhidrosis cause dehydration?